databrydge/popcorn-time/setup.md

 - Run the fixtures/seeders: `symfony console doctrine:fixtures:load` to fill the database with dummy data
 - Your docker is now setup, for the old school users, I added a phpmyadmin image, so you can still access that @ `127.0.0.1:8180`

-### For windows users
+### For Windows users
 You have the option to run the docker in a WSL2 container run it through the UI inside windows, or you can decide not to use the docker at all & use some software solution to run the databases locally like WAMP or something similar.
-Whichever way you want to run it on windows is up to you.
+Whichever way you want to run it on Windows is up to you.

 All the credentials for the database connection can be found inside the `.env` file, inside the `DATABASE_URL` constant.
 Simply setup your wamp to reflect that or change the credentials in the string. <br/>
 **Small note, if you are using default WAMP setup, know that the default MySQL port is going to be `3306` not `3309` as currently used in the `.env`**